 - Gravol or Promethazine to treat nausea

 We recommend getting them before traveling to high altitudes so that you can prevent the symptoms as much as possible.
-And of course, talk to your doctor before traveling so he can give you personal recommendations and read all the instructions thoroughly.
+Furthermore, talk to your doctor before traveling for personal recommendations and read all the instructions thoroughly.

 The coca tea (mate de coca) is the most popular tea in the Peruvian highlands.
-If you want to prepare a coca tea yourself, all you have to do is put some coca leaves into hot water, wait a few minutes and add some sweetener if you want.
+You can easily prepare a coca tea yourself!
+Just put some coca leaves into hot water, wait a few minutes and add some sweetener if you want.

 Important note: Avoid drinking coca tea if you have to take job related drug tests.
 It is possible that a drug test might turn out positive, even if the leaves only contain a very small amount of cocaine.